 Though it was theorized this individual work would ultimately enable partners to engage in more healthy relating, there is little data in support of this.
 Over the last 60 years that Love 2.0 has been the socially dominant model, the divorce rate has remained high, and there has been no evident increase in the abundance of lasting relational happiness.

-Ironically, while this model viewed “attachment” as an overly-dependent to overcome, the 1960’s was also when attachment theory started to be developed.
+Ironically, while this model views “attachment” as an overly-dependent condition that we should strive to overcome, the 1960’s was also when attachment theory itself also started to be developed.

 Love 3.0 — Interdependence

 In a word, Love 3.0 is about being interdependent.
 Not codependent or independent.
 But interdependent.
 This is an emerging model for a healthy marriage based on the application of research in neuroscience and attachment theory.

 For its first few decades, attachment theory was ridiculed.
 Yet, given its solid scientific basis, it gained traction in the 1990’s.
 Initial research studied how attachment operates in childhood but eventually expanded to study how adult couples emotionally pair-bond.

 Attachment research examines what promotes relationship security vs insecurity.
 With adults, this translates into some of the crucial keys to long-lasting satisfaction in their emotional home together.